-With the rise in web-based applications, it is not strange that the huge amount of data stores and transmitted through these make for attractive targets to cyber attackers.
+With the rise in web-based applications, it is not strange that the huge amount of data stored and transmitted through these makes for attractive targets to cyber attackers.
 Organizations and individuals with web apps must conduct this test periodically to keep up with the latest attacks methodologies and security flaws.
 Some of the common vulnerabilities include:

 - Wireless encryption and network traffic

 - Misconfigured web servers

 Unlike the above tests, where the technical aspect of the application is put under scrutiny, in social engineering, human psychology comes under the scanner.
 Testers leverage and exploit human nature to break into a system in social engineering pen-testing.
 Through manipulation, the tester will coax the individual to reveal sensitive information which will be used to penetrate the system and plan further attacks.